 Earning rates vary by partner and class of service.
 Click on the name of the partner on JetBlue's website for more details about earning TrueBlue points.

-TrueBlue partners with four of the most popular transferrable bank and hotel points.
+TrueBlue partners with some of the most popular transferrable bank and hotel points:

 Note that the transfer ratio for Citi reduces to 1:0.8 if you only hold a no-annual-fee Citi card.

 In general, these transferrable points are more valuable than JetBlue points.
 Consequently, it's not a good idea to transfer points without a specific redemption plan.
-Amex also offers better conversion rates to all other partners, so transferring these points to JetBlue should be a last resort.
+Amex also offers better conversion rates to its other airline partners, so transferring these points to JetBlue should be a last resort.

 Nonetheless, having multiple transfer options is a good thing, making it much easier to accumulate the points you need for a trip.